gjverhoeff/casparcg-templates-examples/README.md

 CasparCG Version used (Overlays in the Package): https://drive.google.com/open?id=1jh-iB_jiTzQi3za24TIHp_cENwIjc_dH

-Also tested on CasparCG 2.2.0 stable release
+Also tested on CasparCG 2.2.0 and 2.3.0 stable release